Lowe leads Rays past Yankees 6-3 in series opener

 Luke Voit hit his third homer in two days and Gary Sánchez also went deep, but New York ended a six-game winning streak and dropped to 10-1 at Yankee Stadium this season.

+“They’ve beat us four out of five.
+It’s frustrating,” Voit said.
+“They’re a good team.
+They’ve got good pitching, good defense and they can hit a little bit.”

 Kevin Kiermaier lined a one-out triple in the third inning and scored on a hit by nine-hole hitter Michael Perez.
-Meadows followed with a base hit, and then Lowe drilled a three-run shot to center off Masahiro Tanaka (0-1) for a 4-0 lead.
+Meadows followed with a single, and then Lowe drilled a three-run shot to center off Masahiro Tanaka (0-1) for a 4-0 lead.

+“Just hunting a mistake, trying to get something elevated against him,” Lowe said.

 Lowe is batting .500 with 11 runs and 13 RBIs over his last seven games.